Last Updated: 07/14/22

 A combination of; shoe inserts, support braces, electrical stimulation devices and physical therapy are available to help walk normally.

 Surgical treatment to fix foot drop may be possible depending on the exact cause.
-Talk to your doctor and physical therapist.
+Talk to your doctor and physical therapist, and ankle foot orthosis (AFO).

 - Yu-Shan Lee1 and Pao-Yu Wang.
 Acta Neurologica Taiwanica.
 (June 2009) Foot Drop Caused by a Brain Tumor: A Case Report.